apache/accumulo-website/_docs-2-0/administration/kerberos.md

 kadmin.local -q "xst -k accumulo.hostname.keytab accumulo/host.domain.com"
 ```

-To simplify deployments, at thet cost of security, all Accumulo principals could
+To simplify deployments, at the cost of security, all Accumulo principals could
 be globbed into a single keytab

 ```